9 Risk Factors for Gum Disease

 How to prevent gum disease

-Committing to a good oral hygiene routine and addressing risk factors that are within your control can help lower your risk of developing gum disease.
+Whether you have your natural teeth or implants, committing to a good oral hygiene routine and addressing risk factors that are within your control will help to lower your risk of developing gum disease.
 This includes:

 - gently brushing your teeth twice a day